-So how do the big four stack up?
+So how do the big five stack up?
 In the calculations it assumes you are starting from scratch, your loyalty tier status is entry-level, and will be paying $A300 a night (and redeeming a room of the same value).
 The points are then calculated to show how many nights you'll need to stay before you become eligible for a free $300 night.
 Remember, too, that to redeem a hotel room, it has to be at a hotel within the same group.
 By comparison, we have added the Hotels.com loyalty reward of one free night per 10 nights completed, with cashback option at 4.5% to see how the loyalty programs stack up (see here for a rundown of how to use the Cashback/Hotels.com offers).
 Keep in mind that just being a member of the loyalty program for a hotel group and booking through that group's site can often add extra benefits that are not included by third party sites.
 Some offer a small discount of 1-5% on the rate which can't be found elsewhere, free Wi-Fi (but on many properties it is free anyway) or the fact all money spent at the hotel will earn loyalty points.
 Third party rewards programs do not earn any benefit from these extra expenses like meals: in the case of third-party bookings rewards are based solely on the room rate.

-One other aspect to remember is that points with the big four hotel programs are only earned if you book directly at the hotel's site.
+One other aspect to remember is that points with the big five hotel programs are only earned if you book directly at the hotel's site.
 If you use a third a party booking site like Expedia or Hotels.com, you won't get the points from the hotel you are staying at.
-For example, book a Hilton room through Expedia, and there will be no Hilton Honors points for the booked room.
+For example, book a Hilton room through Expedia, and there will be no Hilton Honors points for the room.